 Time-Saving Tips & Tricks

-- Holding the control your keyboard, left-button mouse clicking and dragging and dropping creates a copy of the designated part or component
+- Holding the control button on your keyboard, left-button mouse clicking and dragging and dropping creates a copy of the designated part or component

 - By creating the distance parameter, the parametric design nature of TopSolid captured design intent that makes adjusting the distance parameter incredibly simple.
 Most importantly, this created parameter will push any relevant design change through your entire manufacturing process as you continue your work.
 This is an incredibly powerful capability given how challenging change management is for many manufacturing organizations.